This week at Holy Trinity: Tuesday, 7:30 p.m. Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 If you would like to be part of this newly forming at-home ministry, please speak to or email Theresa Chattin at theresa15@aol.com, or call Charlotte Sink in the church office at 856-858-0491.

-Sunday, May 12, 9 a.m., Mass for the Seventh Sunday of Easter (Ascension Sunday); coffee hour to follow.
+Sunday, July 21: 9 a.m., Mass for the Ninth Sunday after Pentecost; coffee hour to follow.

 There are many Sundays available for you to remember your loved ones with flowers.